YingqianWang/OACC-Net/README.md

 * Place the input LFs into `./demo_input` (see the attached examples).
 * Run `test.py` to perform inference on each test scene.
 * The result files (i.e., `scene_name.pfm`) will be saved to `./Results/`.

+## Reproduce the scores on the HCI 4D LF benchmark:
+* Perform inference on each validation scenes separately.
+* Use the [official evaluation toolkit](https://github.com/lightfield-analysis/evaluation-toolkit) to obtain quantitative results.

 ## Results: